shreyash-devs/Amazon-Clone/README.md

 # 🛒 Amazon Clone
 Created by - Shreyash Dubewar<br>This project is a clone of amazon.com made with the basic of HTML & CSS

-A static **Amazon homepage clone** built using **HTML & CSS**.
+A static **Amazon homepage clone** built using **React & HTML & CSS**.
 This is my first project, showcasing a responsive design with all front-page elements and a gallery.

 ## 🔹 Features
 ✔️ Clean & structured layout